 What is an NVQ

-An NVQ qualification in tiling is a work based assessment and not a training course, it is an assessment of your skills and not tuition based learning programs, UK Pro Tiling Training run fast track tiling training courses giving you all the skills needed to become a tiler and prepares you well for this assessment.
+An NVQ qualification in tiling is a work-based assessment, not a training course. it is an assessment of your skills and not tuition-based learning programs, UK Pro Tiling Training runs fast track tiling training courses giving you all the skills needed to become a tiler and prepares you well for this assessment.

 Some training centres will claim to offer tiling NVQ courses to new students, but this is misleading as to gain an NVQ you can only be assessed on the job and not in a training environment unless you are already an experienced tiler with over 5 years provable history which you can do through the EWPA route (Experienced Workers Practical Assessment).